leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 	[2016-11-29 16:42:52.862] Node setup complete, preparing ports [2016-11-29 16:42:52.864] Setting up connection for slave: openhatd Hello World [2016-11-29 16:42:52.870] Listening for a connection on TCP port 13110

+Individual nodes or ports can specify their own log levels which then take precedence.
+This allows you to selectively increase or decrease log levels for certain ports independent from the general configuration.
+The individual port log levels do even override the command line flag.

 ### Port Ordering